jhult/emailengine/README.md

 ## Version and license

-Run the following command to see the version and license information both for EmailEngine and for the included modules.
+Run the following command to see the version and license information for EmailEngine.

 ```
-$ emailengine license
+$ emailengine version
 ```

 ## Requirements